nesl/LLM_time_series/report.md

     "analysis": "a detailed explanation of your analysis process."
 }
 ```
-One image of frequency series line graph is inputted together.
+The image of targeted image of frequency series line graph is inputted together.
 Here is an example (this plot refers to key "0"):
 ![757001_tone5_freqs_grid](datasets/dtmf/dtmf_noise_12/757001_tone5_freqs_grid.png)

 The result is shown in Table 1 above.
 From the confusion matrices (Fig. 7), we can see that both models exhibit a tendency to misclassify keys toward middle-range frequency values, particularly “5” for GPT-4o and “4”, “5”, or “6” for GPT-o1.
 This suggests that when uncertain, LLMs may default to “safer” middle-range predictions.